CrunchyData/postgres-operator/docs/content/architecture/overview.md

 - Resource allocation
 - High availability
 - Backup management
-- Where and how it is deployed (affinity, tolerations)
+- Where and how it is deployed (affinity, tolerations, topology spread constraints)
 - Disaster Recovery / standby clusters
 - Monitoring